totalspectrum/flexprop/README.md

 ### Other platforms

 Only the Windows executable is provided.
-For other platforms, grab the source code and run `gui.tcl`.
+For other platforms, grab the source code and run `flexgui.tcl`.
 You will need Tcl/Tk installed, but it is available for most versions of Unix (including Mac OS X).

 ### Modifying the GUI